Bedgebury at Christmas 2022: Everything you need to know before visiting

-For anyone who visited last year and is wondering whether the trail is the same…or is very similar but there are a number of new features unique to this years event including the laser forest, the hanging baubles and the giant pine cones.
+For anyone who visited last year and is wondering whether the trail is the same…or is very similar but there are a number of new features unique to this year’s event.

 For more information and ticket sales please visit their website here.